-Ask: how does illness affect a young child's breastfeeding?
+Ask: How does illness affect the breastfeeding a young child?
 Do they feed more or less than usual?
 What should they be doing?

-Ask: What are the communities' beliefs about children breastfeeding during illness?
+Ask: What are the community's beliefs about children breastfeeding during illness?

-Ask: from your experience of caring for a sick child, how did they eat, how do parents encourage the child to eat and drink more than usual?
+Ask: from your experience of caring for a sick child, how did he or she eat, how do parents encourage the child to eat and drink more than usual?